sutantyo/coding/algorithms/sliding-window.md

 and we are asked to find largest sum of 5 consecutive integers, which is the subarray `[ 8 , 2 , 6 , 9 , 11 ]`.

-The naive method would be to add up the elements of every subarray of size 5, but this requires 4 additions, while the difference between two consecutive subarrays is just the first and last elements (e.g. the difference between `a[0..4]` and `a[1..5]` is just `a[5]-a[0]`, so instead we can do this:
+The naive method would be to add up the elements of every subarray of size 5, but this requires 4 additions, while the difference between two consecutive subarrays is just the first and last elements (e.g. the difference between `a[0..4]` and `a[1..5]` is just `a[5]-a[0]`, so instead we should do the
+following:

 ```cpp
 int a[] = {8,5,3,8,2,6,9,11,2,3,7,11,9};